 - Having a GMP certification means that cannabis products are safe, which gives companies a reputational advantage

-- A GMP certification allows companies to expand businesses to international markets
+- A GMP certification allows companies to expand to international markets

 GMP compliance and certification are not widely required.
 However, it may become the standard as the industry matures and overlaps with more established ones such as food and pharmaceuticals.
-By complying with GMP standards, businesses gain access to wider international opportunities and reduce further business risks due to the high level of manufacturing processes, quality testing, product stability and distribution.
+By complying with GMP standards, businesses gain access to wider international opportunities and reduce further business risks due to the stringent practices of manufacturing processes, quality testing, product stability and distribution.

 The EU-GMP certification process may include the following steps:

 Setting a target

 There may be different reasons why a company may wish to apply for an EU-GMP certification; for instance, it may hope to enter overseas markets.
 Establishing a clear objective helps inform the kind of GMP certification that the company should obtain.
 There may be other GMP certifications, such as cGMP in the US, EU-GMP in EU and Guide-104 GMP in Canada.
 These certifications are similar, though they are generally more applicable to companies under the jurisdictions where they are certified.
 For example, if a Canadian company plans to produce cannabis-based medications or active pharmaceutical ingredients in Canada, it will have to apply for Guide-104 GMP.
 However, if the company plans to sell these medications in the European Union, it requires the EU-GMP certification.

 At this stage of the process, the company evaluates its infrastructure and its compliance with GMP requirements.
 EU-GMP requirements differ from GPP as they cover wider areas, such as production and storage.
 This evaluation detects the gaps in infrastructure requirements and measures a company’s ability to fix them, as well as calculating the potential costs.
 If the company accepts the EU-GMP infrastructure requirements, it must implement and minimise these gaps in a way that is acceptable under GMP guidelines.